demkantor/redux-feedback-loop/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) in Minneapolis who equipped and helped me to make this application a reality.
-(Thank your people)

 ## Support
 If you have suggestions or issues, please email me at [demkantor@gmail.com](www.google.com)